KasperSkytte/KaspbeeryPi/README.md

 # KaspbeeryPi
+Live logging of the fermentation of my home brewed beer using the Raspberry Pi Zero W. Logs the readings of multiple DS18B20 digital thermometers through the 1-Wire interface as well as the specific gravity using the (Tilt hydrometer)[https://tilthydrometer.com/] through Bluetooth.
+Data is uploaded to dropbox with every reading (default every 5 minutes), where a Shiny app can then grab it for plotty plots.

-So the micro SD card in my Raspberry Pi Zero W burned out and I had to set up everything again from scratch.
+The micro SD card in my Raspberry Pi Zero W just burned out and I had to set up everything again from scratch.
 This time I chose Docker to be prepared for the next time this happens.

-Use what you can, currently incomplete and untested.
-App is live for demo though, see (https://kasperskytte.shinyapps.io/KaspbeeryPi/)[https://kasperskytte.shinyapps.io/KaspbeeryPi/].
+Use what you can.
+Shiny app is live for demo, see (https://kasperskytte.shinyapps.io/KaspbeeryPi/)[https://kasperskytte.shinyapps.io/KaspbeeryPi/].
-Designed for the RaspberryPi Zero W. Logs to Dropbox.

 ## Installation
 ### Dropbox app